lukasthoms/git-todo-ios-0615-public/README.md

 git status
 ```

-This tells us that we have a file "not staged" for commit.
-In git, we
+This says you have a file "not staged" for commit.
+In git, you
-have to stage the files that we would like git to keep track of for us
+have to stage the files that you want git to keep track of because it's not
-because it's not always the case that we would like to keep track of all
+always the case that you want to keep track of all the changes you just made.
-the changes we just made.
-So, let's add the changes that we've made to
+So, let's stage the changes you made as a precursor to actually
-the repository with the following command:
+integrating the changes into the git repository.

 ```
 git add README.md
 ```

 Now, run `git status` again.
-We now see that there are "changes to be
+You now see that there are "changes to be
 committed".
 Great!
 Let's commit the changes.
-Once we do so, the new
+Once you do so, the new
-README.md file will be in our git repository.
+README.md file will be in your git repository.

 ```
 git commit -m "Initial commit."
 ```

-The -m option to commit indicates that we are providing a message to go
+The -m option to commit indicates that you are providing a message to go
 along with this particular commit.
 Commits are the building blocks of a
 git repository.
 When we think about a git repository, we think about it
 in terms of commits and the relationships between commits.

 ## Using Github

-So, now that we have a full-fledged git repository, let's introduce
+So, now that you have a full-fledged git repository, let's introduce
 Github to the mix.
 Github is an online service that augments the
 experience of using git.